Table of Contents

-For some retailers, expedited orders are shipped with a 2- or next-day turnaround time, while for others, 2-day delivery is standard.
+For some retailers, expedited orders are considered premium shipping options, shipped with a 2- or next-day turnaround time, while for others, 2-day delivery is standard.
 Like all shipping options, the way these terms are positioned varies from store to store.

 The omnipresence of Amazon Prime makes offering 2-day shipping a necessity for ecommerce stores, whether as a standard option, a special perk, or something in between.

 Why online stores should offer expedited delivery

 Here are a few of the top advantages of offering expedited delivery options on your ecommerce store.

 45% of shoppers have abandoned a cart because of unsatisfactory delivery options.
 When your customers check out, are there a variety of shipping options available, including affordable and fast options?

 Offering an affordable expedited delivery option can help prevent shopping cart abandonment and increase conversions for your online store.
 Take ShipBob client My Calm Blanket, who added a 2-day shipping option at checkout:

 “With ShipBob’s 2-Day Express Program, we’ve seen an 18% reduction in cart abandonment.”Founder, My Calm Blanket